foadmom/avr32/README.md

-this is an old project using the now defunct avr32 micro-controller board
+this is an old project using the now defunct chip avr32 micro-controller board